hivemq/hivemq-mqtt-client/docs/mqtt_operations/connect.md

         .build();
 ```

-You can also prebuild the `Mqtt5WillPublish`.
+You can also prebuild the Will publish message.

 ```java
 Mqtt3Publish willPublishMessage = Mqtt3Publish.builder()